 Flanking Built-In Style Shelves Around Stone Fireplace

-r/lucyinthesky52 designed these shelves to work with the existing white cabinetry below, creating storage that actually stores things while keeping the display items at eye level.
-The gray walls provide enough contrast to make the wood shelves stand out without competing with the stone texture.
-Notice how the items on the shelves vary in height—pampas grass in a vase, framed photos, small decorative pieces, and books laid flat.
+These shelves work with the existing white cabinetry below, which is smart because you get storage that actually stores stuff while keeping the pretty things at eye level.
+The gray walls give enough contrast to make those wood shelves pop without fighting with the stone texture.

 Simple Corner Shelves in a Soft Neutral Space